-In order to apply for an extended lease, you must serve notice on your landlord.
-The notice served upon your landlord will include the premium you expect to pay for the new lease.
-For the purposes of negotiation, your valuer will often advise you to put in a figure less than that which you ultimately expect to pay.
+In order to apply for a lease extension, you must serve notice on the freeholder.
+The notice served upon the freeholder will include the fee you expect to pay for the new lease.

-The date of service of the notice of claim is the “valuation date”, which will be used to calculate the amount of premium to be paid.
+Firstly, the date of service of the notice of claim is the “valuation date”.
+This is used to calculate the amount of premium to be paid.

-It is possible for the landlord to reject a claim, for example where the landlord has clear plans to redevelop the building.
-In order to reject the claim, the landlord must make an application to the court and prove the grounds for the rejection.
+However, it is possible for the freeholder to reject a claim.
+For example where the freeholder has clear plans to redevelop the building.
+In order to reject the claim, the freeholder must make an application to the court and prove the grounds for the rejection.

-Whilst it might be necessary to make the application to the Tribunal to protect your claim (because time is running out and terms have not been agreed) it is rare for the Tribunal to actually decide the lease terms.
-This is because a hearing at the Tribunal to determine the premium or terms in dispute can be expensive, and would only be advised where the difference between the valuers is significant and the gain would warrant any potential costs.
+Rarely, it might be necessary to make the application to the Tribunal to protect your claim (because time is running out and terms have not been agreed upon) it is rare for the Tribunal to actually decide the lease terms.
+Normally, this is because a hearing at the Tribunal is to determine the cost payable to the freeholder, if it’s too expensive for example, or if the terms are unreasonable.
+Therefore, they would only be advised where the difference between the valuers is significant and the gain would warrant any potential costs.